Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: The Kuranishi type moduli space of a proper CR submersion.

 and, after identification between open sets of $K_k$ and $K_1$ and open sets of $K_U$, this induces a well-defined analytic a.c. isomorphism between two open sets of $K_U$.
-As we just told, if we may assume that, after shrinking, these two pieces are disjoint, then we may proceed as in Section 2 (construction of $U_\phi$) and ensure that the gluing occurs exclusively on these open sets and that the resulting analytic space is the desired leaf space.
-Hence we are done.

-Assume that $\Cal X_0$ is not a CR bundle.
+As we just told, if we may assume that, after shrinking, these two pieces are disjoint, then we may proceed as in the proof of Lemma \ref{loopstructureIIlemma} (construction of $U_\phi$) and ensure that the gluing occurs exclusively on these open sets and that the resulting analytic space is the desired leaf space.
+Hence we are done. \\ Assume that $\mathcal X_0$ is not a CR bundle.
 Then, by Fischer-Grauert Theorem, we can find $t\not = t'$ such that $X_{c_0(t)}$ is not biholomorphic to $X_{c_0(t')}$.
-This implies that $c$ is not a constant path.
-It may of course be a loop, which is exactly the situation we would like to avoid, but since it is not a constant loop, we claim that, shrinking $U$, the image of $c_0$ in $K_U$ is not a loop but a path.
-Indeed, assume that $c$ is a loop.
-Then this means not only that $c_0(0)$ and $c_0(1)$ are in the same leaf of $\Cal I$, but also that they are in {\it the same leaf of }$U$.
-Either $c_0(t)$ or $c_0(t')$ must be in a different $\Gamma_L$-orbit than that of the two endpoints.
+This implies that $c_U$ is not a constant path.
+It may of course be a loop, which is exactly the situation we would like to avoid, but since it is not a constant loop, we claim that, shrinking $U$, it becomes a path.
+Indeed, assume that $c_U$ is a loop.
+Then this means not only that $c_0(0)$ and $c_0(1)$ are in the same leaf of $\mathcal I$, but also that they are in {\it the same leaf of }$U$.
+Either $c_0(t)$ or $c_0(t')$ must be in a different $L$-orbit than that of the two endpoints.
 Say it is $c_0(t)$.
-By shrinking $U$, we may assume that $c_0(t)$ belongs to some domain $U_p$ with $p$ different from $1$ and from $k$, and that this $U_p$ does not intersect the $\Gamma_L$-orbit of $c_0(0)$.
+By shrinking $U$, we may assume that $c_0(t)$ belongs to some domain $U_p$ with $p$ different from $1$ and from $k$, and that this $U_p$ does not intersect the leaf of $c_0(0)$.
 Hence the intersection of this orbit with $U$ is disconnected and $c_0(0)$ from the one hand, and $c_0(1)$ from the other hand, belong to two different connected components.
-In other words, the common leaf of $c_0(0)$ and $c_0(1)$ in $\Cal I$ disconnects into (at least) two leaves in $U$, one passing through $c_0(0)$, and the other passing through $c_0(1)$.
-Because of the trivialization \lastnum[-25], this prevents their images $c(0)$ and $c(1)$ to be the same point of $K_U$.
-So in this case, we may define $K_{c_0}$ as the quotient of $K_U$ by the action of $\phi$.
+In other words, the common leaf of $c_0(0)$ and $c_0(1)$ in $\mathcal I$ disconnects into (at least) two leaves in $U$, one passing through $c_0(0)$, and the other passing through $c_0(1)$.
+Because of the trivialization \eqref{localcharts}, this prevents their images $c_U(0)$ and $c_U(1)$ to be the same point of $K_U$.
+So in this case, we may define $K_{c_0}$ as the quotient of $K_U$ by the action of $\phi$. \\ Assume now that $\mathcal X_0$ is a CR bundle.
+Then, we cannot exclude that $c_U$ is the constant loop even after shrinking $U$ (cf. Example \ref{badcaseexample}).
+The quotient of $K_U$ by the action of $\phi$ occurs in the neighborhood of the {\it point} $c_U$, which is fixed by $\phi$.
+As a consequence, it may not be Hausdorff, depending on the properties of $\phi$.
+We avoid this problem as follows.
+Choose $c_0$ so that $c_U$ is a point.
+Instead of using in Theorem \ref{foliation} a subspace $L$ of minimal codimension as we did, we take $L'$ such that